The Long-Term Effects of Alcohol on Your Health and Life

 • Legal and Financial Problems: Alcohol use is often linked to poor decision-making.

-Dilworth Center offers family therapy and support groups to help rebuild relationships affected by alcohol use.
+Dilworth Center offers weekly family therapy and support groups to help rebuild relationships affected by alcohol use.

 Reversing the Effects: Can You Undo the Damage of Long-Term Alcohol Use?